openethereum/openethereum.github.io/Tutorial-Part-6.md

 ### 1. Back to Dapp

 In order to interact with a deployed contract, we first need to create a local Javascript object which represents that contract.
 This will let us inspect it (much like we did the registry previously) and also interact in a way that actually changes its state.
-We have the `makeContract` function in `oo7-parity`, which takes the address and ABI definition and returns the corresponding `Bond`-based contract object.
+We have the `bonds.makeContract` function in `bonds`, which takes the address and ABI definition and returns the corresponding `Bond`-based contract object.

 First we will place our ABI definition in a constant: